 - The song became The Dave Clark Five’s breakthrough hit, launching them into international stardom.

-- “Glad All Over” became one of the signature songs of the British Invasion, marking them as strong rivals to The Beatles in the mid-’60s.
+- This British Invasion hit became one of the signature songs of the British Invasion, marking them as strong rivals to The Beatles in the mid-’60s.

 - It remains a popular anthem at sports events and celebrations, particularly in the UK.